 - Take photographs and videos.
 You should take photos and videos of your injuries, the accident scene, the position of the vehicles, and property damage.

 - Get medical assistance.
-You should seek immediate medical attention after the accident, either via an ambulance or by following up with your medical provider.
+It’s essential to seek immediate medical attention after the accident, either via an ambulance or by following up with your medical provider.
 Seeking prompt medical treatment will help doctors treat all your injuries, visible and hidden, and put you on the path to a quicker recovery.
 This will also present evidence that the accident caused your injuries and prevent insurers from claiming you failed to mitigate your damages after your accident.

 You should also contact an auto accident attorney after your collision.
 Your attorney can help you understand your rights and options for recovering maximum compensation.
+Quick action after your accident ensures that your claim is filed within the legal time limits and enables you to build a stronger case.
 Contact Battle Born for a free case evaluation.

 What Compensation is Available to Car Accident Victims?